Milan Zeleny: Author

-Zeleny is the author of over 600 scientific publications, studies and books including ones on economics, management, cybernetics, operations research, general systems, history of science, total quality management, and simulation of autopoiesis and artificial life (AL).
+Zeleny was the author of over 600 scientific publications, studies and books including ones on economics, management, cybernetics, operations research, general systems, history of science, total quality management, and simulation of autopoiesis and artificial life (AL).
 Zeleny has served as the editor-in-chief of Human Systems Management over the last thirty three years.
 He was also a member of editorial boards of other professional economic journals.